An Exhaustive Graphic Design Course Curriculum for Students

 Module 3: Introduction to Typography: Typography is an ineluctable tool for the graphic designers to avail in their design process.
 This particular module will impart them conducive knowledge and information about typography.
 They can know the pivotal role of typography in graphic design.
 In this module, they will learn the history and evolution of typographic design.

 Module 4: Colour: In this module, students will get the opportunity to learn about the principles and intricate elements of color that produce incredible designs.
 The module will impart them the vocabulary and tools required to create a variety of color designs.
-The module is so exhaustive that the students can garner working knowledge of color designs by doing in-depth studies.
+The module is so exhaustive that they can garner working knowledge of color designs by doing in-depth studies.

 Module 5: Advanced Typography: This is an advanced level module and is thoroughly computer-based.
 It will help them advance their knowledge of typography.
 They will know how to employ graphic design elements in the typographic designs.
 This module is also so comprehensive that they can notch up practical knowledge of typography by doing profound studies.

 Module 6: Photography: Module 6 will provide an overview on the concept of photography.
 They can learn about various photography tools that are required to snap photos as a graphic designer.
-They will attain knowledge of how graphic designers collaborate with photographers.
+They will attain knowledge about how graphic designers collaborate with photographers.
 The module is a crack one to impart students the tactic of sourcing online stock photos.
-They will get introduced with the pixel-based photo editing software Adobe Photoshop.
+They will get introduced to the pixel-based photo editing software Adobe Photoshop.

 Module 7: Logotype Design: This module will assist the students to be creative.
-In this module, they will utilize the tools that they have learned to create typographic systems.
+In this module, they will utilize the tools that they have learned create typographic systems.
 This is how they will make dynamic logotypes.
 On top of that, they will learn to create evident, well-crafted, and meaningful word-marks by manipulating the letterforms.

-Module 8: Design Systems 1: This one is all about systems and under this module, students will show expertise for design principles as they can create graphical interpretations of the organic subject.
+Module 8: Design Systems 1: This one is all about systems and under this module, students will show expertise for design principles as they can create graphical interpretations of the organic subjects.
 This project strengthens the creative process and enables the students to use Adobe Illustrator to develop their skills.
 They will conceptualize and polish their design systems based on the organic form of their choices.

 Module 10: Design Systems 2: At this stage, students will have tons of knowledge about graphic design and they will be able to make their own decisions to produce masterpieces.
 They already learned about Adobe Photoshop as well as InDesign and are fully aware of the strengths and weaknesses of these types of software.
 They will also be able to explore and brainstorm various graphic design projects.
 The module will also enable the students to review their previous projects and refine them, thereby preparing their first graphic design portfolio.